dntoll/1DT902-introducerande-projekt/assignments/1 Getting Started.md

  * pycom.rgbled() https://docs.pycom.io/firmwareapi/pycom/pycom/
  * time.sleep() https://docs.pycom.io/firmwareapi/micropython/utime/

+## Steps
+Complete each step before progressing to the next.

-## Hardware setup
+### Step 1.
+Hardware setup

 ![Setup for Getting Started](/images/1_hardware.png)

-* Connect the LOPY to the expansion board (doublecheck the direction)
+* Connect the LoPy4 on the expansion board.
+Doublecheck the direction, the LED should be in the same direction as the micro-USB connection.
-* Connect the Antenna to the Lopy 868MHz/915MHz (LoRa & Sigfox) antenna port (be careful, and note there are three connectors) See here: https://docs.pycom.io/gettingstarted/connection/lopy4/
+* Connect the Antenna to the Lopy 868MHz/915MHz (LoRa & Sigfox) antenna port.
+Be careful, and note there are three connectors.
+Check this: https://docs.pycom.io/gettingstarted/connection/lopy4/
 * Connect the usb-cable to both computer and board

-## Software setup
+### Step 2.
+Software setup
  * Download and install Atom
  * Install pymakr plugin in Atom (using the package manager, settings Packages)

-## Steps

-### Step 1
+### Step 3.
 Make sure the LoPy board is connected to a computer with atom and pymkr installed.

 When the board is properly setup you can run micropython code directly on it using the pymakr-console.
 The output from the commands are sent to the computer so that you can interact with the board.